Adesii/simple-auto-hd/README.md

 ## This is a FORK!

-meant for private use on Firefox.
+made for my own personal use on Firefox.
 I don't claim Ownership over this code and simply made it work / fixed smaller bugs for Firefox.

 ## Simple Auto HD